ThibautDiMartino/FullStackOverflow-front/README.md

 ### Deployment

-The deployment is maid with Heroku.
+The deployment is made with Heroku.
 The website is accessible with the following link : https://dashboard.heroku.com/apps/fullstack-overflo-front/resources

 To deploy use the remote heroku as follow : `git push heroku main`